Centenary of Anzac

 citizen or permanent resident of Australia.
 No additional passes will be

-provided to an individual who (sic) is successful in the ballot.
-Pass holders
+provided to an individual who is successful in the ballot.
+Pass holders must

-must make all arrangements for their travel and cover all costs including
+make all arrangements for their travel and cover all costs including flights,

 informed by email and letter by 25 April 2014.
-More recently, passes
+Passes

-have now been sent to those people who were successful in the ballot
+were sent to those people who were successful in the ballot process.

 attendance figure of 10,500 (8,000 for Australia, 2,000 for New Zealand and